gipsi/code.log/README.md

 # GoodBye 2016

-I'll remember you for what came to be your  many sad endings,for me  the last days I'd have with some very dear old friends.
+I'll remember you for what came to be your  many sad endings,for me  the last days I'd have with some very dear friends.

 * *Happy New Year* _GitHub_